trek10inc/awsets/README.md

 `awsets list -o all.json`

 Query all resources managed by the IAM & EC2 services in us-east-1:
-`awsets list --regions us-east-1 -o all.json --types iam,ec2`
+`awsets list --regions us-east-1 -o all.json --include iam,ec2`

 #### regions